Cooops/Comp-Sci-Fundamentals/README.md

 2. <a href="https://stackoverflow.com/questions/114830/is-a-python-dictionary-an-example-of-a-hash-table">Is a Python Dictionary an example of a Hash Table (text)</a>
 3. <a href="http://www.laurentluce.com/posts/python-dictionary-implementation/">Why doesn't Python have a real hashing function?</a>
 4. <a href="http://www.wellho.net/mouth/3934_Multiple-identical-keys-in-a-Python-dict-yes-you-can-.html">Multiple Dict Keys in Python</a>
+5. <a href="https://stackoverflow.com/questions/19588290/python-equivalent-for-hashmap">Python Equivalent for Hash Map (text)</a>
+6. <a href="https://stackoverflow.com/questions/2548000/how-to-sort-a-dictionary-having-keys-as-a-string-of-numbers-in-python">Sort Dict by Key (Python)</a>

 ### Notes